-There are many curricula that provide outdoor lesson ideas.
-The DNR offers a variety of educator trainings from the Minerals Educator Workshop to Project Learning Tree.
+Many curricula provide outdoor lesson ideas.
+The DNR offers a variety of educator training, from the Minerals Educator Workshop to the Project Learning Tree.
 A description of all programs can be found on the DNR education Web site.
-Highlighted below is a list of Minnesota workshop most pertinent to school forest educators.
+Below is a list of Minnesota workshops most pertinent to school forest educators.

 How to Teach in Your School Forest

 Workshops are conducted only for official school forests.
-These free, site-specific trainings are designed to help teachers become more comfortable teaching in their School Forest.
-Workshopsinclude:
+These free, site-specific training are designed to help teachers become more comfortable teaching in their School Forest.
+Workshops include: